zhou100/starter-hugo-portfolio-theme/content/project/sweetrice/index.md

 ---
 title: Sweet Rice latte
-summary: Sweet Rice Latte is a delightful and comforting beverage that blends the rich flavors of rice and the sweetness of milk into a satisfying drink.
-The unique combination of ingredients creates a smooth and velvety texture, making it a perfect choice for those seeking a cozy and comforting beverage.
+summary: a delightful and comforting blend of rich rice flavors and sweet milk, offering a smooth and velvety texture for a cozy and satisfying experience.
 tags:
   - latte
 date: 2022-01-01
 # external_link:
 ---